omershreib/open_university/introduction_to_AI/Maman11_README.md

 ### 3.1 BFS

-- FIFO queue
+- implemented using a FIFO queue
-- optimal
+- cost-optimal
+- requires a high memory usage becuase it need to save all nodes in memory.

 ---